ansys/pyansys-units/doc/source/user_guide/plot.rst

    :alt: Basic plot example

-Using numpy arrays
+Using NumPy arrays
 ******************

-The following example demonstrates how to plot data using numpy arrays.
+The following example demonstrates how to plot data using `NumPy <https://numpy.org/doc/stable/>`_ arrays.

 .. code:: python